Here’s a review of a product I use whenever I am short on time to make chapathis – Kawan frozen chapattis.

 2. Tastes decent when hot, but gets dry and chewy when cold

-3. So much plastic sheets between each layer – not good for the environment
+3. Lots of plastic sheets between each layer – (while super convenient for user) not good for the environment

 I really have a problem with the hydrogenated palm oil in the product.
 It also contains palm oil which is a saturated fat.
 I wish they would use a healthier oil.
 But, for now, that is a trade-off I am willing to make on days I don’t have time.
 You have to make your decision based on the health needs of your family.
 If you have a family member with health issues or you wish to avoid giving hydrogenated oil for your kids, you have to continue to look for alternatives.